kodenii/ORES/README.md

 Thanks for your interest in our work, ORES: Open-vocabulary Responsible Visual Synthesis.
 We release our code, checkpoint, and dataset here.

+[News🤩] ORES has been accepted by AAAI 2024!

 ## Cite ORES!

 ```